Chemotherapy: Other uses

+Outpatient and home care

+Today, chemotherapy is frequently given in outpatient clinics or taken at home as pills rather than during long hospital stays.
+It allows patients to recover in a more comfortable environment.
+Because of how the human body processes these medications, home care introduces unique safety needs.
+Chemotherapy drugs leave the patient’s system through body fluids like urine, stool, vomit, sweat, and saliva mostly during the first 24 hours to 7 days after treatment.
+Because these trace toxic chemicals can accidentally expose healthy family members through touch, shared surfaces or as aerosolized droplets during waste disposal, public health groups recommend basic safety habits at home.
+These typically include washing the patient's laundry separately, double-flushing toilets with the lid down, and having caregivers wear disposable gloves when handling body fluids.

+Epidemiological guidelines similarly address residential sexual intimacy and recommend basic safety habits to prevent healthy partners from absorbing the medicine, noting that because teratogenic trace elements are shed via saliva, semen, vaginal secretions and other body fluids, oncologists mandate the temporary use of barrier contraceptives and avoiding deep kissing during the drug-clearance window to prevent healthy partner exposure and avoid potential fetal complications.
+Consequently, family members are advised to avoid close contact or kissing if they show any signs of illness, such as a cold or cold sore, to keep the patient safe from secondary infections.

 Occupational exposure and safe handling

 In the 1970s, antineoplastic (chemotherapy) drugs were identified as hazardous, and the American Society of Health-System Pharmacists (ASHP) has since then introduced the concept of hazardous drugs after publishing a recommendation in 1983 regarding handling hazardous drugs.
 The adaptation of federal regulations came when the U.S. Occupational Safety and Health Administration (OSHA) first released its guidelines in 1986 and then updated them in 1996, 1999, and, most recently, 2006.

 The National Institute for Occupational Safety and Health (NIOSH) has been conducting an assessment in the workplace since then regarding these drugs.
 Occupational exposure to antineoplastic drugs has been linked to multiple health effects, including infertility and possible carcinogenic effects.
 A few cases have been reported by the NIOSH alert report, such as one in which a female pharmacist was diagnosed with papillary transitional cell carcinoma.
 Twelve years before the pharmacist was diagnosed with the condition, she had worked for 20 months in a hospital where she was responsible for preparing multiple antineoplastic drugs.
 The pharmacist did not have any other risk factor for cancer, and therefore, her cancer was attributed to the exposure to the antineoplastic drugs, although a cause-and-effect relationship has not been established in the literature.
 Another case happened when a malfunction in biosafety cabinetry is believed to have exposed nursing personnel to antineoplastic drugs.
 Investigations revealed evidence of genotoxic biomarkers two and nine months after that exposure.